Updated: August 19, 2026

 The foreign-born population includes people with very different backgrounds and legal statuses: naturalized citizens, permanent residents, temporary visa holders and undocumented migrants.
 Overall, the largest origin regions are:

-• Europe, Africa and the Middle East – smaller in terms of total numbers but significant in many local communities.
+- Europe, Africa and the Middle East – smaller in total numbers, but well represented in many local communities.

 These flows have reshaped the workforce, universities, and innovation hubs across the country.